Dumpster

 A dumpster is a movable waste container designed to be brought and taken away by a special collection vehicle, or to a bin that a specially designed garbage truck lifts, empties into its hopper, and lowers, on the spot.
-The word is a generic trademark of Dumpster, an American brand name for a specific design.
+The word is a genericized trademark of Dumpster, an American brand name for a specific design.
 Generic usage of skip, or wheelie bin may be used in other English speaking countries.